 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 While many states have free, full-time virtual school available, Kentucky does not yet have such an option.
 Information on paid options is available here.

 Homeschooling is another school option; it is the process of parents educating students at home.
 Families in all 50 states can homeschool.
 As technology and school choices have spread in Kentucky, homeschooling is an increasingly popular choice with more support than ever.
-Check here for resources about homeschooling specific to Kentucky.
+You can find a great how-to about homeschooling in Kentucky here.
+You may also wish to check out Christian Home Educators of Kentucky.

 For additional information about school choices in Kentucky, visit these resources:

-Kentucky will celebrate National School Choice Week 2020 with a record-breaking 883 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/kentucky/.
+Kentucky celebrated National School Choice Week 2020 with a record-breaking 883 events and activities across the state.
+Click the button below to learn more about school choice in Kentucky.

 "Shining a spotlight on effective educational options for every child"